- Are you interested in improving health and health awareness?

 Nutrition and training in youth (HÍT501M)

-The role of nutrition in training and the impact on sports performance are the subjects of this course.
+The role of nutrition in training and its impact on sports performance are the subjects of this course.
 Emphasis is placed on examining relevant topics being discussed in the society at any given time; in particular aspects of youth training and attitudes towards nutrition related factors among youth.

 The latest research on the subject will be reviewed, and limitations and progress on the status of knowledge of the subject.
-Emphasis is placed on being able to distinguish the actual state of knowledge compared with marketing and trends that often affect the consumer habits and attitude of young people.
+Emphasis is placed on being able to distinguish the actual state of knowledge compared with marketing and trends that often affect the consumer habits and attitudes of young people.

 Furthermore, emphasis is placed on interdisciplinary teamwork between professionals, discussing how to maximize performance and promote health promotion through collaborative professional skills.